aws/aws-cli/awscli/examples/events/list-rules.rst

 This example displays all CloudWatch Events rules in the region that have a name starting with "Daily"::

-  aws events list-rules -–name-prefix "Daily"
+  aws events list-rules --name-prefix "Daily"